 Yes… and slightly no. First of all, I’ve tried Nicerebate with 5 items and received a refund for 4.
 The 5th item was a little different, as it didn’t seem to exist.
-I ordered a phone and all that came was an empty box, which seemed a little suspicious.
+I ordered another phone and all that came was an empty box, which seemed a little suspicious.
 Fortunately, Amazon happily refunded my money when I returned the box.
 Where the phone went missing, I have no idea.
 The delivery box was intact when the package arrived, so it must have been sent out empty.
 But you would have thought the packer would have realised the box was very light.
 And the phone only cost £45 anyway.

 But, are these companies looking for genuine reviews?
 My strong feeling is no. All they’re after is 4 or 5-star reviews to push them to the top of Amazon’s search rankings.
 These products will have been tested long before they were available to the general population.
 If you get to the top of Amazon’s rankings, you’re going to make ££££’s.

 But, from my dealings, I have no doubt that Nicerebate intends to keep to their side of the deal.

 Amazon account warning